 What does the best resume look like?
-While this article may not prove to be the magic spell that helps you create the best resume, it will definitely help you determine what to put on a resume, so that it definitely gets you that elusive interview call.
-A well-polished resume is a critical component of your B school kit.
-It takes time to build a good resume and starting early in the academic cycle helps as one can go through multiple reviews to get a resume- interview or career fair ready.
+While this article may not prove to be the magic spell that helps you create the best resume, it will definitely help you determine what to put on a resume, so that it definitely gets you that elusive interview call and job.
+A well-polished resume is a critical component of your B school and job search kit.
+It takes time to build a good resume and starting early in the academic cycle helps as one can go through multiple reviews to get a resume- interview or job search ready.

 Here are the five essential elements, a perfect MBA resume should have (this is by no means a comprehensive list, so please make sure to check the career center resources for finer details on good resume writing)

 - Use your college template – A college template is built after considerable thought to ensure that resumes are consistent in terms of format and styling.
 Make sure you have a good resume template – Let your resume define you!
 Adhering to a college template will ensure that your resume aligns with the college standards in the following areas – page margins, number of pages, essential sections such as (objective, education, professional experience, professional qualifications) and formatting standards which dictate font styles as well as how key sections should be written.
 Using your college template will help save valuable time in preparing for resume/CV book related submissions or for on- campus recruiting.
 Recruiters who are used to hiring from your school also expect to receive resumes in the college template as it helps them assess which section to look at when they are short on time.
 Reviewing a resume that does not conform to the college template and standards will most likely not meet recruiter expectations and also leave a bad impression.